 This example could be for wheat, soy, legumes, and all kinds of food beyond typical feed crops.

-Feeding people directly allows for a greater supply of available food at lower costs.
+In short, all else being equal, feeding people directly allows for a greater supply of food at lower costs.